garynewby/WKWebView-Local/README.md

 WKWebViewLocal
 ==============

+Updated: Local load working with baseUrl set, embedded server unnecessary (at least in iOS 10).

 Example of WKWebView loading local files and calling between javascript and Objective-C.

 Local files are accessed via a minimal embedded http server to work around